 Thank you so much for deciding to open your garden for charity with Scotland’s Gardens Scheme (SGS).
-Because of your hard work, you will benefit the charities we support (Maggie’s Cancer Centres, The Queen’s Nurses Institute of Scotland (district nurses), Perennial (the Gardener’s Benevolent Fund) and the Garden Fund for The National Trust for Scotland) as well as perhaps your own elected charity.
+Because of your hard work, you will benefit the charities we support (Maggie’s Cancer Centres, The Queen’s Nurses Institute of Scotland (district nurses) and Perennial (the Gardener’s Benevolent Fund as well as perhaps your own elected charity.
 In addition, you will give a huge amount of pleasure to many visitors.
 You are joining a long tradition of community fundraising and we are pleased to welcome you.

 For more information about our beneficiaries, see:

 Queen’s Nurses Institute of Scotland: https://www.qnis.org.uk

 You would not be opening your garden with us if the organisers of Scotland’s Gardens Scheme did not know that your garden was up to the mark and of interest.
 It is YOUR garden and you have every right to be proud of what you have achieved with it; whether you are opening for the first time, or whether you are an old hand!